-We all know how bad Baby Boomers are with new technology.
+Unfortunately for him, he was literally an old mate… and we all know how bad Baby Boomers are with technology.

 When I met *Greg I was ridin’ a huge wave of change; after years of long-term relationships, ol’ Classic was starting fresh baby!
 With warm weather on the way, I was feeling feisty.
 There’s no passion like a Hanson ready for a summer of love… or lust at least.

 So with a glass half-full of IPA and back on Tinder, I matched with a Kiwi guy who ticked all my boxes; tattoos, try-hard hipster, wine maker.
 Jackpot.
 Despite the fact that he was so desperate for me to be impressed by his Yeezys (I wasn’t) we hit it off.
 He seemed kind of manic, but I welcomed the rapid-fire chats as a distraction from what was suddenly a very quiet house.
 I mean, what newly single girl doesn’t love constant validation?
 Real talk.